thyagarajank/Object-Detection-with-Voice-Feedback-using-Raspberry-Pi-and-Tensorflow-Lite/README.md

 Do not Download Google's SSDLite-MobileNet-v2 object detection model(step 7).
 Copy your own custom Model File to Sample_TFLite_model.**

-### Step 8.
-Run the TensorFlow Lite Object Detection Model Only
+## Lesson 2 - Run Object Detection in TensorFlow Lite
 **Checklist**
 - 1. Setup your webcam or Picamera plugged in
 - 2. Enabled camera interface in Raspberry Pi